c-w/mathquill4quill/README.md

 ### Custom operator buttons

-You can also add in operator buttons (buttons that allow users not familiar with latex to add in operators/functions like square roots) to the editor by passing an `operators` variable to the `enableMathQuillFormulaAuthoring()` function.
+You can also add in operator buttons (buttons that allow users not familiar with latex to add in operators/functions like square roots) to the editor by passing the `operators` option to the `enableMathQuillFormulaAuthoring()` function.
 Example:

 ```javascript
 enableMathQuillFormulaAuthoring(quill, {